Sunglasses-At-Night/Sunglasses-At-Night.github.io/README.md

     - Posts use Markdown so having tools is nice.
   - MarkdownLint
     - It's pedantic, but worth it to keep post consistency.
 You can ignore some of the warnings it generates.
+    - You will notice there is a `.markdownlint.json` with line length and inline HTML warnings disabled.
   - Spell Right
     - Spellchecking is good.
   - Grammarly